vast-community-hub/exif-reader/README.md

 </p>

-A VAST Platform project to read and parse EXIF metadata from images.
+A VAST Platform project to read and parse EXIF metadata from images, like JPGs.

 ## License